 The default settings are usually fine for the next screens.
-Press enter until the Select and install software window appears.
+Press enter until the Select and install software window appears, as shown below.
 This can take a few moments to complete.

 Select the options shown in the image below using the SPACEBAR.
-Press enter to continue with the installation and select yes at the next shown screen.
+Press enter to continue the installation and select yes at the next shown screen.